DEVSENSE/phptools-docs/docs/vscode/Debug/launch-json.md

 ## Console Application

 The following profile instructs PHP Tools to start the PHP interactive shell with the current file as parameter.
-The shell is actually opened only if the `externalConsole` parameter is set to `true`; otherwise, the script is executed with the console is hidden.
+The shell is actually opened only if the `externalConsole` parameter is set to `true`; otherwise, the script is executed with the console hidden.

 ```json
 {